gracemcken/PP1-CC/README.md

     <img src="readme-images/bottom-nav.png" alt="Screenshot of bottom nav bar" width="50%">

 - __Hero Image__
+    - Relevent user story: *As a user, I want to find out what the website is about as soon as I land on the home page.*
     - The hero image is of an eye catching sand dune and sky, that stays fixed as you scroll.
     - It includes two headings to describe to name and summary of what the website entails.

     <img src="readme-images/hero-image.png" alt="Screenshot of hero image" width="50%">

 - __Back to Top Button__
+    - Relevent user story: *As a user, I want to be able to navigate the website easily without getting lost and having to scroll to find my place.*
     - In the bottom left-hand corner of the screen there is a 'back-to-top' button.
 When clicked it will transport the user back to the beginning of the page.
     - This button is static on the page, regardless of how much you scroll so it is always accessible.
     - This was created with just CSS and HTML.